 |Plain maize meal||Maize meal with lentils, or samp and beans|

 |High-energy, low-fibre snacks||Homemade popcorn|

 |Mash or potatoes without skin||Cauliflower mash or roasted turnips|

 |Breakfast cereal without fibre||Homemade seed and nut granola|

-Do you have any other foods you’d like to replace with something healthier?
+Do you have any other healthy alternatives for diabetics to add?
 Let us know!